Reading Time: 20 minutes

 In order to determine what “reasonable” means, first look at the market rate for your style of art and research art fair or gallery prices.

-Consider using a formula for pricing artwork, from one of the methods below.
+Consider using a formula for pricing your artwork, from one of the methods below.
 For the purposes of these examples, I will use monetary values in Euros (€) and measurements in inches.
 If you prefer to work in metric units, simply adjust your rates accordingly.

 Pricing Method 1: Square Inch × Euro Amount